Legal Framework for Capitalisation of Earnings in Valuation

 If you would like further information about the use of an earnings multiple valuation or a business valuation in general, then we would be delighted to speak with you further.

 Rushmore are specialist small to medium market business valuers.
-We offer a fixed fee service of $4,990 per valuation plus GST and our reports are suitable to be used for taxation, court, buying a business, selling a business and other purposes.
-Please call us on 1800 454 622 for more information.
+We offer a fixed fee service of $4,990 per valuation plus GST and our reports are suitable to be used for taxation, buying a business, selling a business, restructuring, shareholder / partnership disputes and other purposes.
+Please contact us for more information.